spacetelescope/awesimsoss/README.rst

 Simulating SOSS Observations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Given a 1D spectrum of a target, this module produces a 2D SOSS ramp
+Given a 1D spectrum of a target, this package produces 2D SOSS ramp
-image with the given number of groups and integrations.
+images for the specified number of groups and integrations.
 For example, if
 I want to produce 5 integrations of 3 groups each for a J=9 A0 star as
 seen through SOSS, my code might look like: